-We live in an age of unprecedented stress, yet few of us would consider taking time out to promote good mental health.
+A mental health break from work is often viewed as a last resort: we’re happy to ignore the ominous bleeps and warning lights, only taking action when the proverbial dung hits the fan.
+Despite living in an age of unprecedented stress, few of us would consider taking time out from our careers to promote good mental health.
 We’re proactive about physical health, committing to weekly workouts, after-work boxing classes or an evening 10k.
 Yet, so often our attitude to mental health is still framed by a breakdown mentality.
-In other words, we’re happy to ignore the ominous bleeps and warning lights, only taking action when the proverbial dung hits the fan.

 Self-care can make all the difference